SamuelHowland/financial_performance_dashboard/README.md

 ## Dataset

-The analysis uses Microsoft’s Financial Sample.xlsx — a demo dataset that includes information on dates, countries, products, segments, sales, discounts, and profit.
+Microsoft’s Financial Sample.xlsx - a demo dataset that includes information on dates, countries, products, segments, sales, discounts, and profit.

-## Tools Used
+## Tool Used

 ⦁	Power BI — used for cleaning, modelling, creating DAX measures, and building the dashboard.